bkill21/project-of-vinh-ben/README.txt

 But we essentially both worked on all of it together.

-Both worked indpendently after forking fridays basic functional code to lean up the project and add extra feeatures.
+Both worked indpendently after forking fridays basic functional code to clean up the project and add extra feeatures.